katharinasch/coding-challenge/README.md

 This command will enable you to access the application in your web browser.

+## Running Cypress Tests

+To run Cypress tests, use the following command:

+`npx cypress open`

+This command will open the Cypress Test Runner, allowing you to select and run your Cypress tests interactively.

 ## Usage

 1. Go to the home page of the application.